 Nursery is available year-round for infants through age 4 during the worship service.
 Junior Church (during the sermon) is available year-round for ages 4 through 2nd grade.
-Please note that there is no Jr. Church on Communion Sunday.

 Are you praying persistently, boldly and believingly for someone or something that God has laid upon your heart and mind?